Skiing and Snowboarding

 Lake Arrowhead/Big Bear area

 Rim Special Athletes are individuals with visual and hearing impairments, amputations, spinal cord injuries, traumatic brain injuries, Post Traumatic Stress Disorder, Down Syndrome, Autism, as well as many other cognitive and physical disabilities.
 At Snow Valley Mountain Resort during the winter Rim Special Athletes provides Adaptive skiing and snowboard lessons, including bi-ski and mono-ski.
 During the Spring, Summer and Fall we have weekly golf clinics.
 Year-round they provide yoga.
-During the summer Rim Special Athletes’ water sports program includes kayaking, aqua biking, stand up paddleboarding, boating, biking, fishing, hiking and outings.
+During the summer Rim Special Athletes’ water sports program includes kayaking, aqua biking, stand up paddleboarding, boating, biking, fishing, hiking, golf, watersports, and outings.
 Their objective is to have the adaptive athletes have fun, learn a new skill, and develop self-confidence from the experience.

 U.S. Adaptive Recreation